Akhal, Pulwama

 Akhal is a small village in Pulwama district in the Indian union territory of Jammu and Kashmir, about six kilometres south-west of the main town of Pulwama.
 It is approximately 30 kilometres away from summer capital Srinagar by road.
-Akhal is considered the main producer of good quality apples and is one of the first villages in the area to inherit high-density apple farms.
+Akhal is considered the main producer of good quality apples in Pulwama district and is one of the first villages in the area to inherit high-density apple farms.
 The main source of income is agriculture.
 Akhal acquires its basic utilities from nearest villages like Rahmoo, Rajpora and Drabgam.

 Demographics

 The total population stands at 862.
 Males: 431, females: 431, Children: 136.

 The total number of households is approximately 114 according to the 2011 census.